ByJC/ByJC-CV/README.md

 #ByJC-CV

-Here is my CV is JSON Format build with the [JSON Resume](https://jsonresume.org) you can find a demo [here](http://registry.jsonresume.org/ByJC)
+Here is my CV in JSON Format build with the [JSON Resume](https://jsonresume.org) you can find a demo [here](http://registry.jsonresume.org/ByJC)

 # resume-cli